 - Energy Finance and Policy: focuses on the key issues in energy finance and energy policy, focusing on contemporary UK within a global comparative perspective.

 - Energy Humanities: introduces arts and humanities approaches to energy, focusing on qualitative methods, generating new insights into the social, cultural, and historical nature of the climate crisis.

-The final part of the MSc in Energy Ethics is the end-of-degree project.
+The final part of the MSc in Energy Finance and Policy is the end-of-degree project.
 This takes the form of a period of supervised research where you will explore an energy topic in depth.